emacsfodder/etd/README.md

 Kurecolor has a suite of examples here: https://github.com/emacsfodder/kurecolor/blob/master/kurecolor-examples.el

 You can also generate documentation from the examples/groups.
-See the sample at https://emacsfodder.github.io/kurecolor/
+See the sample at https://emacsfodder.github.io/kurecolor/ (just from Markdown so theme/style is up to you.)